ProjectEvergreen/greenwood/www/pages/getting-started/branding.md

 ### CSS
 OK, so we've made some content and some custom elements, but what about the look and feel?
 Yes, of course, let's add some CSS!

-For global styles like Google fonts, Bootstrap, background colors, or browser resets, let's create a file called _src/styles/theme.css_ that we can reference in all our templates.
+For global styles like Google fonts, Bootstrap, background colors, or browser resets, let's create a file called _src/styles/theme.css_ that we can reference in all our layouts.

 Here are some styles you can add to your site to snap things into place a little bit.
 ```css